ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 to exist in aggregators, it mainly becomes an identifier to group aggregations together.

-This mechanism brings added overhead in `Report` and `ReportShare` since more duplicated data is passed around.
-Some optimisation can be done by sending only one copy of extension in `AggregateInitializeReq`.
+> OPEN ISSUE: This mechanism brings added overhead in `Report` and `ReportShare` since more
+> duplicated data is passed around.
+Some optimisation can be done by sending only
+> one copy of extension in `AggregateInitializeReq`.

 # Security Considerations